nylssoft/MynaAPIServer/README.md

 The pictures can be provived in two resolutions, one for the default view (usually 1920 width) and one for the mobile view (usually 4 to 3 aspect ratio).

 A few sample slideshow images are provided in the portal server.
-Sample slideshow conigurations are available for [public pictures](/APIServer/sampledata/public-pictures.json) and [family pictures](/APIServer/sampledata/family-pictures.json).
+Sample slideshow configurations are available for [public pictures](/APIServer/sampledata/public-pictures.json) and [family pictures](/APIServer/sampledata/family-pictures.json).

 ### Tetris